JFRN/jfrn.github.io/_posts/2016-03-29-imabi-lesson-review-10.md

 3. 新しくありませんでした。

 As a note, avoid all the 2's in written language, they are only usually used used in spoken language.
 As [IMABI] says:
 >The forms in the "polite speech" column are historically incorrect.
 In the future, we'll learn why this is, but for now, don't feel bad or wrong for using them.
 Although they are completely fine in the spoken language, they are avoided at all costs in the written language in many forms of writing and formal speech.
 This is why the "more polite" column is even of importance to you.

 Also:
-> *: 新しくあります and its plain form 新しくある are possible.
+>*: 新しくあります and its plain form 新しくある are possible.
 They are essentially never used as is in the spoken language as doing so is rather old-fashioned.
 This does not apply to the other "more polite" forms.
 If it is used, the particle はis usually inserted to give 新しくはあります, but a contrasting structure should be used along with it.
 We have not gotten to this grammar yet, but it is important to keep an eye out.
-[IMABI]: www.imabi.net

 ### よい